-Jessica Carducci graduated from BSU with a BA in English Studies in 2016.
+Jessica Carducci graduated from Ball State with a BA in English Studies in 2016.
 During her time here, she worked on the Broken Plate and the Digital Literature Review, and was the design coordinator for Reacting Out Loud.
 As an avid hockey fan, Carducci has volunteered as an editor for the Canadian Women’s Hockey League.
 She served as a secondary English teacher with Peace Corps Kyrgyzstan in the rural community of Asky rayon, Jalal-Abad Oblast.
 In this post, she recounts her experience with the Peace Corps and how it has impacted her life.
 Since this interview, Carducci has moved to Denver, CO where she works in administrative and communication support at the General Services Administration (GSA), a government agency that provides support to the federal government.
 Connect with her on LinkedIn.

 Why did you choose to go into the Peace Corps?